Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

 > `conda install pip`                    <- May be optionnal

-> `pip install -r requirements.txt`      <- It will install the required packages
+> `pip install -r requirements.txt`      <- It will install the required packages.
+Caution: You must install python 3.10.14 before this

 > `python src/data/import_raw_data.py`   <- It will import the tabular data on data/raw/